-The Eastern Shore Trail extends nearly 23 miles from I-10 at the Spanish Fort scenic overlook along the course of US 98 and Scenic 98 through Daphne, Montrose, Fairhope, and Point Clear, and ending at Weeks Bay.
+The Eastern Shore Trail extends from I-10 at the north end, follows US 98 and Scenic 98 through Daphne, Montrose, Fairhope and Point Clear, ending at Weeks Bay.

 Terrain: North of Fairhope, in the Montrose area, the Trail is hilly in places.
 South of Fairhope Municipal Pier, the Trail is mostly flat.

-- Fairhope: Public parking is available at the Fairhope Pier and in downtown Parking Deck (located behind Hampton Inn on Section Street).
+- Fairhope: Public parking at Fairhope Pier and Parking Deck (located behind Hampton Inn on Section Street.

 - Mullet Point: South of Fairhope at Mullet Point Park (located at 13201 County Road 1 in Barnwell).